GBrachetta/Fattoria/README.md

 # Features Implemented

 ## Common features
-- Each page contains a responsive navigation bar with logo on the top-left.
+- Each page contains a responsive navigation bar with logo on the top left.
 For mobile-sized devices a button on the top-right expands a menu with links to the different pages on the website.
 On larger devices the expanded menu is shown instead.
 - Every page contains a footer with contact information on the left and links to social media on the right by way of social media icons (the owner currently only uses Facebook, links to Twitter and Instagram land on their homepages).
 - There's copyright information beneath.